Malai Kofta Recipe (Paneer Kofta Curry)

 Enjoy Malai Kofta with Indian breads soft butter naan, tandoori roti, or garlic naan for a rich and satisfying North Indian dinner.
 Add a side of onion salad or mint chutney for a restaurant-style touch.

-Make Malai Kofta the star of your Indian dinner party menu.
+Make Malai Kofta the main course of your Indian dinner party menu.
 Pair it with naan, rice, raita, and a simple dal.
 Garnish with cream and coriander for a gourmet presentation.
-Malai Kofta is perfect for special occasions like Diwali, Eid, or family get-togethers.
+Balance the richness of Malai Kofta with kachumber salad, cucumber raita, or a glass of sweet lassi.
+This combo is light yet flavorful, great for summer meals.

 Malai Kofta is a popular North Indian curry made of soft dumplings known as koftas in India.
 It is usually prepared from grated paneer, potatoes, and cream for gravy.
 The koftas are served in a rich and creamy tomato-based curry.